 - Organize a dedicated confidentiality team or a single point of contact.

-- Monitor and update safeguard measures throughout the transaction process.
+- Monitor and update safeguard measures throughout the transaction process to ensure compliance.

 1. Conduct Preliminary Planning and Assessment